DarkhanMedeuov/DarkhanMedeuov.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I am a quantitative sociologist from Kazakhstan, currently finishing my PhD at the University of Leipzig.
+Hi, I am a quantitative sociologist from Kazakhstan, finishing my PhD at the University of Leipzig.
 Previously, I studied Sociology at Saint Petersburg State University (M.A.) and Philosophy at Kazakh National University (B.A.).
 Broadly speaking, my interest lies in applying various statistical methods to social data.
 I have a versatile statistical toolkit and have worked on diverse projects, including natural language processing, spatial statistics, and causal inference.
 My special fondness, however, is for network analysis.

 Besides sociology, I am passionate about rock climbing, hiking, magical realism, and classic RPGs.